-An ancient earthwork of some kind stands on Tower Hill.
-Tradition connects it with Lady Aedflaed who owned Winkfield Manor in Saxon times, that is until she gave it away to Abingdon Abbey in 1015.
-There used to be remains of a building here, presumably the New Tower mentioned by Camden.
+An ancient earthwork of some kind stands on Tower Hill in Swinley.
+Tradition connects it with the Anglo-Saxon Lady Aedflaed, owner of the surrounding Winkfield manor until she gave it away to Abingdon Abbey in 1015.
+There used to be the remains a ‘New Tower’ there, mentioned in the 17th century.

 South of Swinley is where Bagshot Heath once spilt over the Surrey border and stretched way into Berkshire.
 It was a desolate area, one of the most notorious for highwaymen and footpads, and their rotting remains could often be seen swinging in chains at Wishmoor Cross.
 Hence:

-now Bagshot Heath we cross
+Prepared for War, now Bagshot Heath we cross

-|© Nash Ford Publishing 2002.
+|© Nash Ford Publishing 2002; Revised 2020.
 All Rights Reserved.